 Each wage statement must also show any deductions (including for taxes), the date of the payment, and the employer must keep a copy of each statement.

 This is not a complete list of requirements.
-If you hire an in-home caregiver, consult an employment attorney with any questions to ensure the process goes smoothly.
+If you are hiring an in-home caregiver, consult an employment attorney with any questions to ensure the process goes smoothly.
+If you are having trouble navigating the legal requirements for hiring caregivers, or any other employment matter, please don’t hesitate to contact Hackler Flynn & Associates.